www.animallaw.info

 1. "Bite" means any penetration of the skin by an animal's teeth.

-2. "Clinical symptoms of rabies" means physical signs or symptoms or animal behavior that would lead a reasonably prudent veterinarian to conclude that a diagnosis of possible rabies is indicated.
+2. “Clinical signs of rabies” means physical signs or animal behavior that would lead a reasonably prudent veterinarian to suspect an infection of rabies and the pursuit of a rabies diagnosis is indicated.

 3. "Confinement" means separation of an animal from humans, other than the owner, caretaker, a member of the owner's family, or the caretaker's employees, and from other animals, by means of a building, cage, fence, pen, or other secure enclosure that restricts the animal's movement within definite boundaries and prevents the animal from exiting the enclosure.

-4. "Department" means the state department of health.
+4. “Department” means the department of health and human services.

-5. "Domestic animal" means any dog [canis familiaris], cat [felis domestica], horse, mule, bovine animal, sheep, goat, bison, llama, alpaca, swine, or captive-bred, currently vaccinated ferret.
+5. “Domestic animal” means any dog [canis familiaris], cat [felis domestica], horse, mule, bovine animal, sheep, goat, bison, llama, alpaca, swine, or captive-bred ferret.

 6. "Emergency" means a situation in which an immediate search and seizure of an animal is necessary and authorized by section 8 of article I of the Constitution of North Dakota and the fourth amendment to the Constitution of the United States because of a risk of death or serious bodily injury to a human or another animal.

-7. "Exposure to rabies" means any bite or scratch, and includes any nonbite contact of an individual with an animal, animal tissue, or fluids that are defined as an exposure to rabies by the federal advisory committee on immunization practices referred to in Public Law No. 103-66 [107 Stat.
+8. “Exposure to rabies” means any bite or scratch, and includes any nonbite contact with an animal, animal tissue, or fluids which is defined as an exposure to rabies by the federal advisory committee on immunization practices referred to in Public Law No. 103-66 [107 Stat.
 636, 642; 42 U.S.C.
 1396s(e)].

-10. "Quarantine" means confinement in a fixed area that keeps a possibly rabid animal secure and isolated from all other animals so there is no reasonable possibility of rabies being mechanically transmitted from the confined area.
+11. “Quarantine” means confinement in a fixed area that keeps an exposed animal secure and segregated from all other animals and individuals so there is no reasonable possibility of rabies being mechanically transmitted from the confined area.

-12. "Wild mammal" means any animal of the order mammalia which is not a domestic animal and includes any hybrid of a domestic animal and a mammal regardless of whether the animal is:
+14. “Wild animal” means any animal of the class mammalia which is not a domestic animal and includes any hybrid of a domestic animal and a wild animal regardless of whether the animal is:

 a.
 Wildlife as defined in section 20.1-01-02; or